MichelleJaeg/RepData_PeerAssessment1/PA1_template.md

 There are 2304 rows containing NA's.

 After filling in missing values with the mean number of steps taken for that date:
-The mean total number of steps per day is: 35.68898 The median total number of steps per day is: 0
+The mean total number of steps per day is: 35.69

-## Are there differences in activity patterns between weekdays and weekends?
+The median total number of steps per day is: 0